ombulabs/blog/_posts/2020-07-22-internal-projects.markdown

 design and concept for the site would most likely change quite a bit over time, so a custom written site was the way to go.

-[Ombushop](http://www.ombushop.com) - This started life as a side project by our founders, intended to address a lack of e-commerce options in Latin American countries.
+[Ombushop](http://www.ombushop.com) - This started life as a flagship project by our founders, intended to address a lack of e-commerce options in Latin American countries.
 It's also a useful case study for our Rails development services.

 As developers, there's always a temptation for us to start writing our own tools the minute we find a problem with no obvious off the shelf solution.
-While rolling your own is all well and good, it's still a good idea to stop and ask yourself if you *really* need to.
+While creating your own is all well and good, it's still a good idea to stop and ask yourself if you *really* need to.
 Sometimes you really can solve a problem you have with an existing service or tool, if you just look a little harder.
 Like most organizations, we